Joseph7e/Coronavirus-Bioinformatic-Exercises/README.md

 ## Average Nucleotide Identity (ANI)

+The first analysis we'll run calculates the average nucleotide identity.
+This will give us pairwise statistics showing the % similarity of two genomes.
 The program fastANI calculates ANI between two or more genomes by using kmer frequencies and the MinHASH algorithm. https://github.com/ParBLiSS/FastANI